-Summing up, we claim several contributions:
+Summing up, we plan several contributions:

-- We present the first HPC-guided-optimization system that produces machine-checked proofs from first principles, justifying transformations of specific programs. - We also show for the first time how to accommodate this breadth of potential transformations solely as source-to-source rewrites within a purely functional language, thanks to the concept of reshape operators.
+- We present the first HPC-guided-optimization system that produces machine-checked proofs from first principles, justifying transformations of specific programs. - We also show for the first time how to accommodate this breadth of potential transformations solely as source-to-source rewrites within a purely functional language, thanks to the concept of reshape operators. - We explain how to use standard Coq features to build a library of definitions and tactics supporting programming and transformation at a natural granularity for HPC programmers. - We evaluate our prototype and show it produces C code competitive in performance with alternative tools that offer weaker formal guarantees.